-Agriculture-related uses are farm-related commercial or farm-related industrial uses that are directly related to agriculture, support agriculture, and benefit from being in close proximity to farming operations in accordance with the Provincial Guidelines on Permitted Uses in Ontario's Prime Agricultural Areas.
+Agriculture-Related Uses are farm-related commercial or farm-related industrial uses that are directly related to agriculture, support agriculture and benefit from being near farming operations, in accordance with the Provincial Guidelines on Permitted Uses in Ontario's Prime Agricultural Areas.
 They provide products and/or services to farm operations as a primary activity.

-3.8.2.9 That agriculture-related uses may be considered in Agricultural areas provided the City is satisfied that the proposed use is necessary, and the proposed location is appropriate, subject to the provisions in the Zoning By-law to regulate the nature and the scale of the use.
+3.8.2.9 That Agriculture-Related Uses may be considered in the Prime Agriculture designation provided the City is satisfied that the proposed use is necessary and the proposed location is appropriate, subject to the provisions in the Zoning Bylaw, to regulate the nature and the scale of the use.

-- 3.8.2.10 To permit agriculture-related uses, as defined by this Plan, that are compatible with and do not hinder surrounding agricultural operations, subject to limitations on size, scale, and location on the property as determined by the Zoning By-law. - 3.8.2.11 To ensure compatibility and appropriateness, proposed agriculture-related uses must demonstrate that the use will: - a. be supportive of the agricultural community; - Farm-related commercial uses are one example of agriculture-related uses.
-This includes the retailing of agriculture-related products, such as farmer's markets and farm equipment repair shops.
+- 3.8.2.10 To permit Agriculture-Related Uses, as defined by this Plan, that are Compatible with and do not hinder surrounding agricultural operations, subject to limitations on size, scale, and location on the property as determined by the Zoning By-law. - 3.8.2.11 To ensure compatibility and appropriateness, proposed Agriculture-Related Uses must demonstrate that the use will: - a. be supportive of the agricultural community; - example of Agriculture-Related Uses.
+This includes the distribution and retailing of agriculture-related products, such as farmer's markets and farm equipment repair shops.
 Farm-related industrial uses include uses such as industrial operations that process farm commodities.
-Many of these uses add value to the agricultural commodities produced in Vaughan and surrounding agricultural communities. - b. be in close proximity to farm operations; - c. avoid Class 1 to 3 soils; - d. use the minimal amount of agricultural land required for the purpose of the use; - e. have no adverse effects; and - f. have adequate available servicing, landscaped areas and buffers, and site access. - 3.8.2.12 That existing agriculture-related uses that require an expansion may be permitted to expand subject to satisfying the applicable criteria noted in policy 3.8.2.11.
+Many of these uses add value to the agricultural commodities produced in Vaughan and surrounding agricultural communities.